 Welcome to the United States Coast Guard Leadership and Management School (LAMS).
 The Leadership and Management School is a one-week course designed to enhance supervisory skills for first line supervisors.
 The course develops skills in the following areas: communicating effectively, influencing others positively, creating an environment that motivates performance, getting the job done while taking care of subordinates, encouraging personal ethics, and promoting teamwork.
 This course has been evaluated by the American Council on Education, which recommends LAMS have three college credits.
 All LAMS graduates receive the credit on their military transcript.

-For a list of convening dates, go to the Training Quota Management Center (TQC) website.
+For a list of convening dates, go to "C" School Schedules on the Training Quota Management Center (TQC) portal page (CG Portal - CG Personnel Only).

 Resident courses for LAMS are offered at TRACEN Petaluma, TRACEN Yorktown and the Leadership Development Center (LDC), which resides at the Coast Guard Academy.
 In addition, the LDC provides 40-50 LAMS courses hosted locally at CG units across the country every fiscal year.